 Whether it be brick-and-mortar businesses or digital platforms, ‘mood marketing’ is prevalent everywhere.
 Through this article, I would like to describe the prevalence of this phenomenon and depict how marketers are using digital means to target audiences through it.
-Here’s the definition: “Mood marketing is a relatively new technique where marketers use behavioral data (or “moods”) captured in real-time from social media measures like Facebook, Twitter, Pinterest, Google Plus, or LinkedIn in order to market their products and services.”
+Here’s the definition: “Mood marketing is a relatively new technique where marketers use behavioral data (or “moods”) captured in real-time from social media measures like Facebook, Twitter, Pinterest, Google Plus, or LinkedIn in order to Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr... their products and services.”
 (Source: GB News)

 With certain subtle and inconspicuous measures, marketers at brick-and-mortar businesses execute mood marketing to get their customers stay longer and buy more.
 To exemplify my point, here is some research that reveals the effects of colour and scent on a consumer’s mood: